juanpc2018/install-old-scsi-imacon-hasselblad-scanners-on-64-Bit-Windows/README.md

 after installing,
-The 32-Bit .INF driver is located on C:/Program Files (32-Bit)/Hasselblad/INF That driver is for 32-Bit Only, Does Not work. requires a small modification to allow Windows Imagine Devices to Detect the Driver in 64-Bit.
+The 32-Bit .INF driver is located on C:/Program Files (32-Bit)/Hasselblad/INF That driver is for 32-Bit Only, Does Not work. requires a small modification to allow Windows Imagine Devices to Detect the Driver in 64-Bit Windows.

 Tested:
 XP 64-Bit